dmbaturin/iproute2-cheatsheet/site/index.md

 Note that you can't rename an active interface.
 You need to [bring it down](#ip-link-set-up-down) before renaming it.

-<h3 id="ip-link-set-address">Change link layer address (usually MAC address)</h3>
+<h3 id="ip-link-set-address">Change link-layer address (usually MAC address)</h3>

 ```
 ip link set dev ${interface name} address ${address}
 ```

-Link layer address is a pretty broad concept.
+A link-layer address is a pretty broad concept.
 The most known example is the MAC address of an Ethernet device.
-To change a MAC address you would need something like `ip link set dev eth0 address 22:ce:e0:99:63:6f`.
+To change a MAC address, you would need something like `ip link set dev eth0 address 22:ce:e0:99:63:6f`.

 <h3 id="ip-link-set-mtu">Change link MTU</h3>